Persistent Müllerian duct syndrome

-Persistent Müllerian duct syndrome (PMDS) is the presence of Müllerian duct derivatives (fallopian tubes, uterus, and/or the upper part of the vagina) in what would be considered a genetically and otherwise physically normal male.
+Persistent Müllerian duct syndrome (PMDS) is the presence of Müllerian duct derivatives (fallopian tubes, uterus, and/or the upper part of the vagina) in what would be considered a genetically and otherwise physically normal male animal by typical human based standards.
 In humans, PMDS typically is due to an autosomal recessive congenital disorder and is considered by some to be a form of pseudohermaphroditism due to the presence of Müllerian derivatives.
 PMDS can also present in non-human animals.

 Typical features include undescended testes (cryptorchidism) and the presence of a small, underdeveloped uterus in an XY infant or adult.
 This condition is usually caused by deficiency of fetal anti-Müllerian hormone (AMH) effect due to mutations of the gene for AMH or the anti-Müllerian hormone receptor, but may also be as a result of insensitivity to AMH of the target organ.

 Presentation

 The first visible signs of PMDS after birth is cryptorchidism (undescended testes) either unilaterally or bilaterally, as well as inguinal hernias.
 Adults who have been oblivious to this condition may present with haematuria, which is when blood appears in urine because of hormonal imbalances.
 PMDS Type I is also referred to as hernia uteri inguinalis, which exhibits one descended testis that has also pulled the fallopian tube, and sometimes uterus, through the inguinal canal.
 The descended testes, fallopian tube and uterus all fall in the same inguinal canal, causing an inguinal hernia.
 When the aforementioned conditions occur together, it is called transverse testicular ectopia.

 Under the microscope, some samples taken for biopsies displayed results where testicular tissue was at a stage of immaturity and showed dysplasia.